Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Experimental Results

 \subsection{Hardware Experiments}

 We implement our controller using a 6 DoF manipulator to demonstrate the efficacy of our proposed method.
 In particular, we perform a set of experiments to compare our method against a baseline method using gear 1.
 To evaluate robustness for objects with unknown mass, we solve the optimization with mass different from the true mass of the object and implement the obtained trajectory on the object.
-We implement trajectories obtained from the two different optimization techniques using 4 different mass values.
+We implement trajectories obtained from the two different optimization techniques using 4 different mass values, $m = \{100, 110, 140, 170\}$ g.
+Then, we implement the obtained trajectory on the object with known mass.
+Note that the actual mass of gear 1 is 140 g.
+We test the trajectories over 10 trials for the two different methods.

-\tab{hardware_result} shows the success rate of pivoting for the hardware experiments.
-We observe that our proposed bilevel optimization is able to achieve 100 $\%$ success rates for all $4$ mass values while benchmark optimization cannot realize stable pivoting.
+We observe that our proposed bilevel optimization is able to achieve 100 $\%$ success rates for all $4$ mass values while benchmark optimization cannot realize stable pivoting for all $4$ mass values over 10 trials.
 Note that the benchmark trajectory optimization also generates trajectories with non-zero frictional stability margin but they failed to pivot the object.
 The reason would be that the system has a number of uncertainties such as incorrect coefficient of friction, sensor noise in the F/T sensor (for implementing the force controller), etc. which are not considered in the model.
 We believe that these uncertainties make the objects unstable leading to the failure of pivoting.
 In contrast, even though CIBO also does not consider these uncertainties, it generates more robust trajectories and we believe that this additional robustness could account for the unknown uncertainty in the real hardware.
 We also observe that the trajectories generated by benchmark optimization can successfully realize pivoting if the manipulator uses patch contact during manipulation (thus getting more stability).